 \subsection{Channel capacity}

-\Label{S4-1} According to the reference \cite{RISB}, we apply our problem setting to the channel coding.
-A channel is given as a conditional distributions $W_{Y|X=x}$ on the sample space ${\cal Y}$ with conditions the sample space ${\cal X}$, where ${\cal Y}$ is a general sample space with a measure $\mu$ and ${\cal X}$ is a finite sample space.
+\Label{S4-1} In the same way as the reference \cite{RISB}, we apply our problem setting to the channel coding.
+A channel is given as a conditional distributions $W_{Y|X=x}$ on the sample space ${\cal Y}$ with conditions on the sample space ${\cal X}$, where ${\cal Y}$ is a general sample space with a measure $\mu$ and ${\cal X}$ is a finite sample space.
 For two absolutely continuous distributions $P_Y$ and $Q_Y$ with respect to $\mu$ on ${\cal Y}$, the Kullback-Leibler divergence $D(P_Y\|Q_Y)$ is given as

 where $p_Y$ and $q_Y$ are the probability density functions of $P_Y$ and $Q_Y$ with respect to $\mu$.
 This quantity is generalized to the Renyi divergence with order $\alpha>0$ as

 The channel capacity $C(W_{Y|X})$ is given as the maximization of the mutual information $I(P_X,W_{Y|X})$ as \cite{Shannon}